Embraer: STOUT light military transport aircraft

 In December 2019, Embraer and the Brazilian Air Force tackled the development of a light military transport aircraft.
 The Short Take Off Utility Transport (STOUT) would replace its 64 EMB-110 Bandeirante (average age of 38.3 years) and 19 EMB-120 Brasilia (average age of 26.5 years) with similar dimensions.

+Growing demand and expansion

+Since the COVID-19 pandemic, Embraer has experienced record growth driven by high demand for its smaller passenger planes, private jets, and military aircraft.
+In March 2024, United Airlines announced that the Embraer E175 fleet of its regional airline SkyWest, the world's largest operator of the E175, would be refurbished to increase storage space.
+The same month, American Airlines announced the purchase of 90 E175 aircraft in March, which will result in its entire regional fleet comprising Embraer aircraft by the end of the decade.

+On May 2, 2024, Embraer delivered its 1,800th E-Jet aircraft, an E190-E2, to Royal Jordanian Airlines; less than a week later, the company delivered its first aircraft, also an E190-E2, to Singapore Airlines' low-cost carrier Scoot.

+In 2026, Embraer reported that its order backlog had reached a record $34.5 billion; up to 255 planes are expected to be delivered by the end of the year, compared to 141 five years earlier, and an average of 90 every year before the pandemic.
+Much of the growth is led by the E2 line, due to increased travel on regional, short distance routes, as well as its relatively fast delivery time of less than two years.
+The company aims to expand production of E2 aircraft and enter the Turkish and Chinese markets before 2030.

+Embraer's growth has prompted speculation that it may enter the narrow-body segment currently dominated by the Airbus A320neo and Boeing 737 Max.
+As of 2026, the company has made no formal commitment to expand beyond its current offerings.

 Organization

 Embraer is organized into four segments: Commercial Aviation, which manages the development, production, sale, and lease of commercial jets, as well as the provision of aviation support services; Defense & Security, which consists of research, development, production, modification, and support for military defense aircraft, and related products and services; Executive Aviation, which concerns the development, production, and sale of executive jets, and support services; and Other, which entails the production of structural parts, mechanical and hydraulic systems, agricultural crop-spraying aircraft, and customer training.

 Corporate affairs

 The key trends of Embraer are (as at the financial year ending December 31):